-

 Ford | 1.42% | 2023 |

-New York Times | 6.54% | 2022 |
+The New York Times | 6.54% | 2022 |

 1. Abercrombie & Fitch

 This publicly traded retailer announced that it used 5% of its total sales for its marketing efforts in the first quarter of 2024.
-Abercrombie & Fitch generated net sales of $1.02 billion during the period.
+Abercrombie & Fitch generated net sales of $1.02 billion during that period.

 2. Airbnb